ghc-proposals/ghc-proposals/proposals/0000-error-values-proposal.rst

 (The alternative being to just store ``GHCError`` values in both bags and augment ``GHCError`` with a constructor dedicated to warnings.)

+These types would only be used in the driver... except that the ``TcRn`` monad and other pieces of code seem to be relying on ``Messages``.
+This suggests that we might have to either parametrize ``Messages`` on the concrete warning and error types, or replace those uses of ``Messages`` with an accumulation of values of the corresponding subsystem's error and warning types, essentially reimplementing the ``Messages`` machinery.
+The option of just using ``GHCError`` in all those places is dismissed because of the import cycles that this would come with.

-Finally, we would have to update some error reporting infrastructure to take ``GHCError`` values as arguments instead of ``ErrDoc``.
+Finally, we would have to update some error reporting infrastructure to work with ``GHCError`` or ``IsError e => e`` values instead of ``ErrDoc``.
 That is the point at which the actual rendering of error messages would happen, under this proposal, right before calling the code that logs the said errors.

-A consequence of this is that the ``Messages`` type that GHC API users consume would now carry error and warning **values** that they can render but also inspect, without parsing.
+A consequence of implementing this proposal would be that the ``Messages`` type that GHC API users consume would now carry error and warning **values** that they can render but also inspect, without parsing.
 A lot of the work would be about actually moving all the error rendering code away from where we create errors, and defining suitable types that carry the data around until it is time to report the errors to the user.